 “I thought wouldn’t it be great to own and look after this place,” says Eddy.
 “How great to say we own this patch of bush and are responsible for looking after it.”

-More than eight years later and Chingarrup Sanctuary, a five-hour drive southeast of Perth and now managed under a Bush Heritage partnership model, is well and truly Eddy and Donna’s patch.
+Many years later and Chingarrup Sanctuary, a five-hour drive southeast of Perth and now managed under a Bush Heritage partnership model, is well and truly Eddy and Donna’s patch.

 Since buying the 576 hectare bush block in 2002 they’ve poured their heart and soul into it, replanting native woodlands, weeding, restoring buildings, and documenting the extraordinary biodiversity of the area.